jdr023/senseiscan/README.md

 - Replaces SL's static PNG diagrams with fully interactive boards on demand
 - Matches SL's visual style: board colour, grid line weight, flat stones, square star points
 - Navigate move sequences with buttons or keyboard arrow keys
-- Caps navigation depth to the sequence shown in the diagram (letter-labelled positions)
 - Download the SGF file directly from the controls bar
 - SGF is pre-fetched on hover so the board loads instantly on click
-- Works with dynamically loaded diagrams (MutationObserver) and lazy-loads off-screen diagrams (IntersectionObserver)

 ## Installation